yayra/Business-Analytics/Cohort-Analysis/README.md

-# **Cohort Analysis: Evaluating the Impact of Promotional Discounts on Retention for First-Time Shoppers**
+# **Cohort Analysis: Evaluating the Impact of Promotional Discounts on Retention**

 <div style="text-align: justify;">

 ## Objective
-This project examines the impact of a new customer acquisition strategy—offering promotional discounts (promocodes) to first-time shoppers—on customer retention.
+This project examines the impact of a new customer acquisition strategy — offering promotional discounts (promocodes) to first-time shoppers — on customer retention.

 Customer acquisition and retention are critical components of the AARRR Framework (Acquisition, Activation, Retention, Referral, Revenue), often referred to as the "Pirate Framework."
-Growth strategists, or "growth hackers," develop innovative approaches to attract and retain customers while employing data-driven methods to evaluate their effectiveness.
+Growth strategists, or "growth hackers," develop strategies to attract and retain customers while employing data-driven methods to evaluate their effectiveness.

 The goal of this analysis is to determine whether providing a promocode to first-time customers increases their likelihood of remaining engaged with the business over time.